by Kathie Bennett

 Cassandra King: An Author of Love

 Writing a memoir the year after Pat’s death was painful yet therapeutic for Cassandra, who is preparing for the book’s paperback release in November.
-With the holidays coming up, she is reminded of the special moments she and Pat shared this time each year.
-Moments discussing upcoming holiday meals, moments assembling the ingredients, moments preparing the dishes.
+She is reminded of the special moments she and Pat shared, moments discussing upcoming favorite family meals, moments assembling the ingredients, moments preparing the dishes.
 “Whenever I introduced him to an old recipe from the King family celebrations, he was more interested in the story behind it than the recipe itself.”

 And Everything Nice

 Pat’s favorite story was about Cassandra’s father sneaking in to pour bourbon over her mother’s fruitcake that she put in the pantry to ‘cure’ before Christmas (the teetotalers in the family would beg for seconds of Mama’s fruitcake).
 But he also loved that her grandfather had a pecan orchard and how the whole family picked up pecans then shelled them together for holiday treats.
 Every year, Cassandra King begins to fill tins with Sugar-and-Spice Pecans to have on hand when friends and family drop in.
 Pat would pass them around and say “This is an old family recipe, and there’s a story behind it.”

 So without further ado, here are two family recipes that Cassandra King generously shared with us.
 We hope they’ll bring a little flavor to your holiday season!

 Sugar and Spice Pecans:

 Step 1: Preheat the oven to 300 degrees.
 Put 2 cups of pecans in a bowl.